marijnh/Eloquent-JavaScript/15_event.md

 Note that the `"mousemove"` handler is registered on the whole ((window)).
-Even if the mouse goes outside of the bar during resizing, we still want to update its size as long as the button is held.
+Even if the mouse goes outside of the bar during resizing, as long as the button is held we still want to update its size.

 {{index "buttons property", "button property", "bitfield"}}

 We must stop resizing the bar when the mouse button is released.
-For that, we must use the `buttons` property (note the plural), which tells us about the buttons that are currently held down.
+For that, we can use the `buttons` property (note the plural), which tells us about the buttons that are currently held down.
 When this is zero, no buttons are down.
 When buttons are held, its value is the sum of the codes for those buttons—the left button has code 1, the right button 2, and the middle one 4.
 That way, you can check if a given button is pressed by taking the remainder of the value of `buttons` and its code.

 Note that the order of these codes is different from the one used by `button`, where the middle button came before the right one.
 As mentioned, consistency isn't really a strong point of the browser's programming interface.

 ### Touch events